 That said, if a 376 square feet Suite isn’t right for you- no problem, there are suites to suit every need from 312 square feet to over 1,600 square feet.

-You can see our Stateroom videos and learn more about them here.
+You can see our Suite videos and learn more about them here.
 While there, be sure to check out our videos of the gorgeous sunsets we experienced while sipping a cocktail or dining on our balcony.
 If you can manage it budget-wise, get a balcony, it is SO worth it!!

 Here is Shawn enjoying a tasty lunch on our balcony just before we were about to get off to explore another new port!

 Another highlight of sailing with Silversea is that EVERY Suite onboard comes with the services of a highly trained butler… something you don’t get on the other small ship luxury lines.
 If you cruise a lot you’ll know this is true, as you don’t get butler service unless you’re in one of the very top suites.